-- Preview Email Newsletter

 With soccer's biggest tournament set to begin in just 100 days, researchers and leaders from the University of Tennessee, Knoxville, hosted FIFA officials for the 2026 FIFA Pitch Management Research Field Day event to review progress toward preparing natural grass pitches for FIFA World Cup 26.

-The field day, more PR
+The field day, held in Knoxville Feb.
+24-26, highlighted the coll more PR

 FIU: Conservation Team Rescues Endangered Antelopes Stranded on Grounded Plane (10)